Varun2Saini/Varun2Saini/README.md

 - 👋 Hi, I’m @Varun2Saini
 - 👀 I’m interested in AWS.
 - 🌱 I’m currently learning AWS Services
-- 💞️ I’m looking to collaborate on Big MNC's.
+- 💞️ I’m looking to collaborate in recognized organizations and gain some practical experience.
 - 📫 How to reach me - nuravsaini2000@gmail.com
 - ⚡ Fun fact: I'm a good listener and i geet up to date with coming technologies